ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Other parameters will be detailed for each visualization as different ones use them differently.

-Example codes to generate the visualizations are based on running two experiments and comparing them.
-The experiments themselves are run with the following snippet:
+Example commands to generate the visualizations are based on running two experiments and comparing them.
+The experiments themselves are run with the following:

 ```
 ludwig experiment --experiment_name titanic --model_name Model1 --data_csv train.csv -mdf titanic_model1.yaml
 ludwig experiment --experiment_name titanic --model_name Model2 --data_csv train.csv -mdf titanic_model2.yaml
 ```

 For this, you need to download the Kaggle Titanic dataset to get `train.csv`.
 Note that the images associated with each visualization below are not from the Titanic dataset.
 The two models are defined with `titanic_model1.yaml`

 ```yaml
 input_features: